wateryhcho/QGIS-applications-in-hydrological-modeling-and-remote-sensing/RS Modules/README.md

-# QGIS Applications in Remote Sensing (coming soon in 2021)
+# QGIS Applications in Remote Sensing

 This repository provides all the data required for ***QGIS tutorials*** (in HydroModelingHub, https://www.youtube.com/channel/UCHEK2VhJapgidaIds_O83Bg?view_as=subscriber) by Dr. Younghyun Cho.